What about Specific Alterations for my body?

 The videos in the courses are filmed in real time in my studio to enable me to be responsive and adaptive to student fit and draping questions that arise.
 During our course durations, alterations and demos are added as they are needed, creating an archive of fit, design, and pattern customization lessons.
 When you do your check fit, if something isn't right, you are going to take a picture and send it to me so I can send you the recommended adjustment.

-The flexible nature of how I have structured the courses allows me to add new videos when necessary to address student questions as they arise, creating personalized, in-depth video support as we work through course.
+The flexible nature of this structure for the courses allows me to add new videos when necessary to address student questions as they arise, creating personalized, in-depth video support as we work through course.
 Every season the course is updated with answers to student questions, so there is always more to learn.
-Sometimes Fair Fit students with different body types appear in the videos, and you will get the experience of an in-person class without have to be with me in person.
+Sometimes Fair Fit students with different body types appear in the videos, and you will get the experience how to pattern and draping works for different people.

 In the course, I will show you how to change the paper pattern.